grapheneaffiliate/e8-theory-of-everything/README.md

 ---

 *"The Universe is a Holographic Projection of the E8 Lattice.
-Mass emerges from warped extra dimensions.
-Gravity is the heartbeat of the vacuum."*
+All physics emerges from one 4×8 matrix."*